jasonmcboyd/Treenumerable/README.md

   Gets the depth of the node.
 The depth is measured by the number of edges between the node and the root of the tree.

-- **SelectDescendants**
+- **GetDescendants**

   Gets a node's (or nodes') nearest descendants based on a predicate or a key.
-The nearest descendant means the first node in a branch that meets the criteria.
-Once a branch yields a node no further nodes in that branch are evaluated.
+The nearest descendant means the first node in a subtree that meets the criteria.
+Once a subtree yields a node no further nodes in that branch are evaluated.

 - **GetHeight**